tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 }
 ```

-This should be enough information to call the rpc, let's go ahead and do that.
+This should be enough information to call it, let's go ahead and do that.

 ```bash
 $ grpcurl -plaintext -format text -d 'name: "gRPCurl"' \